iioinc/iioScript/README.md

 0 to 100
 ```

-Ranges can be used in loop definitions or `random` function calls.
+Ranges can be used in loop definitions and `random` function calls.

 ### Shapes

-Shapes are created within the `new` or `add` core function calls.
+Shapes are created within the `new` and `add` core function calls.
 A set of unordered properties can be passed in the function block.
 ```
 var myShape = new
   type circle